-Photojournalism is a class designed to give the student experience in all of the processes and techniques utilized in the production of the "ODYSSEY", the University High School annual publication.
-Students are selected for this class on the basis of interest, good writing skills.
+Photojournalism is a class designed to give the student experience in all the processes and techniques utilized in the production of the "ODYSSEY", the annual publication of University High School.
+Students are selected for this class based on interest and good writing skills.
 Art/Photography experience, not necessary, but a definite plus as these skills are very important in the production of the yearbook, and a desire to be part of the production team that produces the "Odyssey".
 The course is structured to give the student an understanding of the role of print media in society.
 To develop the skills of composition, page layout and the use of artwork and photographs in a publication and to gain a historical awareness of print media.
-The student will develop the ability to search out information, organize, edit and prepare it for publication, working individually and with other members of the staff.
-Students will participate in individual and group critiques, may visit a production publishing business and submit a written analysis of their visit and conduct a feature interview, editing and producing a finished written article as a result of the interview.
+The students will develop the ability to search for information, organize, edit and prepare it for publication, working individually and with other members of the staff.
+Students will participate in individual and group critiques, may visit a production publishing business and submit a written analysis of their visit and conduct a feature interview, editing and producing a finished written article because of the interview.